autoprotocol/autoprotocol-python/README.md

 A folder of SublimeText snippets for this library is included in this repo.
 To use them, copy the folder to `~/Library/Application\ Support/Sublime\ Text\ 3/Packages/User`
 (replace with the version of Sublime Text you're using if it's not 3).

+## Disclaimers

+The Autoprotocol Python Library contains official support for units listed in the [Autoprotocol](http://www.autoprotocol.org) specification.
+Other units and abbreviations of units have been provided as a convenience.

 ## Contributing

 The easiest way to contribute is to fork this repository and submit a pull